HireAbo/awesome-interview-questions-5000-jobs/Library and Information Science/Librarianship/Reference Librarian.md

 Welcome to the Reference Librarian Interview Preparation !
 This resource is designed to help you ace your Reference Librarian interviews with confidence.

+Library and Information Science is a field that focuses on the organization, management, and retrieval of information in various formats.
+It encompasses a wide range of areas, including librarianship.
+Librarianship involves the provision of library services, such as collection development, cataloging, and user assistance.
+One specific role within librarianship is that of a Reference Librarian.
+A Reference Librarian is responsible for assisting library users in locating and accessing information resources.
+They provide guidance on research methods, help users navigate databases and online resources, and answer reference questions.
+Reference Librarians play a crucial role in connecting people with the information they need to support their academic, professional, and personal pursuits.

 ## 🚀 Overview

 Whether you're a seasoned Reference Librarian or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Reference Librarian interviews to help you prepare and succeed.